argoproj/argo-cd/docs/developer-guide/toolchain-guide.md

 Please prefix the title of your PR with one of the valid categories.
 For example, if you chose the title your PR `Add documentation for GitHub SSO integration`, please use `docs: Add documentation for GitHub SSO integration` instead.

-### Contributor License Agreement

-Every contributor to Argo CD must have signed the current Contributor License Agreement (CLA).
-You only have to sign the CLA when you are a first time contributor, or when the agreement has changed since your last time signing it.
-The main purpose of the CLA is to ensure that you hold the required rights for your contribution.
-The CLA signing is an automated process.

-You can read the current version of the CLA [here](https://cla-assistant.io/argoproj/argo-cd).

 ### PR template checklist

 Upon opening a PR, the details will contain a checklist from a template.
 Please read the checklist, and tick those marks that apply to you.